RISE Personal Loans are targeting borrowers with bad credit. RISE’s APR can be as high as 299% but is lower compared to traditional payday loans.

 Typical Accepted Credit Scores

 To be eligible for a RISE loan or line of credit, 500 is the minimum credit score.
-However, a “fair” 600 may get you approved for a better loan.
+However, a “fair” score of 600 may get you approved for a better loan.

 Reviewing your loan options will only call for a soft credit inquiry.
 A soft credit check only reviews a portion of your overall credit history and won’t impact your score.
 After submitting a short online application form, you can see what you qualify for and which term options would work best for you.